ApBletsas/Automated-Web-Testing/README.md

 # Automated Web Testing — Multi-Config Login

-A macOS-compatible automated web testing project that verifies login flows across multiple sites using Selenium and Python.
-This repository demonstrates scalable, configurable test automation suitable for technical-operations or QA automation portfolios.
+A macOS compatible automated web testing project that verifies login flows across multiple sites using Selenium and Python.
+This repository demonstrates scalable and configurable test automation suitable for technical operations or QA automation portfolios.

 ---